 Pregnancy and childbirth really affect your body, including your hair.
 Common problems include hair loss, dryness, brittle hair, frizzy hair or even extra greasy hair.
 These problems become noticeable at around 3 months postpartum as the hormone levels in your body change.
 These changes are only temporary and will improve over the next few months.
 However, there are some things you can do to improve the condition of your postpartum hair.
 Getting your hair cut, trying a different hairstyle or taking vitamins can all help your postpartum hair problems.

-8 Ways to Improve Postpartum Hair Problems shares the 8 things I did or used that really did help to improve my postpartum hair.
+Read 8 Ways to Improve Postpartum Hair Problems to discover the 8 things I did or used that really did help to improve my postpartum hair.